Skip to content

 Passive vs. active investing

 Investing can be a daunting task.
 It can be overwhelming too.
 But it does not have to be.
 Sure you can hire a financial advisor to help you with investment opportunities or even manage your money for a fee.
 But is this something you can do by yourself, and save on fees or commission of 1% to 3% annually of your portfolio to a financial advisor?
-Simple answer is yes.
+The simple answer is yes.
 Let us look at some facts below to help us decide-

-1) Active investments – Funds run by investment managers who try to outperform the S&P500 overtime for a fee.
+1) Active investments – Funds run by investment managers who try to outperform the S&P500 over time for a fee.
 Nothing for free, so there are disclosed fees and embedded costs for you.
 Remember there is no free lunch.

 2) Passive investments Simply put, these are NOT run by investment managers.
 These are intended to match or beat indexes like S&P500.
 Hence these have very low fees in the range of 0.03% annually.
-Over 30 years, if you pay 2.5% vs 0.03% it will add to a lot of money which you could have kept for yourself versus paying for your investment person to own a nice car or even a yacht.
+Over 30 years, if you pay 2.5% vs. 0.03% it will add to a lot of money which you could have kept for yourself versus paying for your investment person to own a nice car or even a yacht.

-3) What is the track record of active vs passive investment?
+3) What is the track record of active vs. passive investment?

-Burton Malkiel, a famous economist, once suggested that, “…a blindfolded monkey throwing darts at a newspaper's financial pages could select a portfolio that would do just as well as one carefully selected by the experts…”
+Burton Malkiel, a famous economist, once suggested that “…a blindfolded monkey throwing darts at a newspaper's financial pages could select a portfolio that would do just as well as one carefully selected by the experts…”

 So far what we talked about – SUMMARY